 Last October, as we were driving through the Concord area of Massachusetts, we stumbled onto a bucolic town called Lincoln.
 Lincoln is only 20 to 30 miles away from the city of Boston, but it was pure countryside, with rolling green hills, farms, winding roads through tunnels of trees, and gorgeous, old colonial homes.
 I had to stop on this particular road to take photos because not only did it have some stunning fall color, but it also encompassed an old graveyard.
 I am an old graveyard fanatic, and the combo of the autumn trees, countryside, and centuries old graves was too irresistible.

-This next picture was not taken in Lincoln, but instead in Salem, Massachusetts.
-But since it falls into the category of forgotten autumn photos, I thought I add it to the mix.
+The next picture was not taken in Lincoln, but instead in Salem, Massachusetts.
+Since it falls into the category of forgotten autumn photos, though, I thought I add it to the mix.